m5stack/m5-docs/docs/en/uiflow/data_structure.md

 Get the index value of an index element

 * __in list get sub-list from__
-Intercepting an element from an array as a new array
+Set an index to the specified value in the array

 * __icreat list with item repeated times__
 Create an array and use the element to repeat a certain number of times to fill